McMaster will sign bill allowing medical providers to deny care based on beliefs - NewsBreak

 McMaster will sign bill allowing medical providers to deny care based on beliefs

-MYRTLE BEACH, S.C.
-(WBTW) — South Carolina Gov. Henry McMaster will sign a bill that allows medical providers to deny care based on religious beliefs, according to a spokesperson with the governor’s office.
+MYRTLE BEACH, South Carolina (WBTW) — South Carolina Gov. Henry McMaster will sign a bill that allows medical providers to deny care based on religious beliefs, according to a spokesperson with the governor’s office.

 McMaster is expected to sign the bill Friday afternoon, according to Brian Symmes.